What can you afford? - First time buyer

 What happens to my Lifetime ISA savings when I die?

-If you die, your LISA savings will pass on to your beneficiaries.
-If you don’t have a will, your spouse or civil partner will take the money, without paying a withdrawal penalty.
+If you pass away, your Lifetime ISA savings will be passed on to your beneficiaries.
+If you don’t have a will, the funds will typically go to your spouse or civil partner without a withdrawal penalty.

-What do you do if you've opened a Lifetime ISA and decide not to buy a house?
+What if you decide not to buy a house?

 Withdrawing money from a Lifetime ISA